 My first post-pubescent play “Judgement of the roaches” debuted in 1978, a somber Kafka-esque work in which a roach historian from a future sans humans (yes we were stupid enough to blow ourselves to smithereens) attaches himself to the protagonist, a queer boy growing up in South Philly (any resemblance to my life was purely intentional) to find out what led to humanity’s demise.
 After several runs, it was reborn as a radio play and broadcast over a local university’s station in four parts.
 The station’s four listeners liked it.

 The decade of the 80s (1981-1991) was spent at the Philadelphia Gay News as reporter, local news editor, and finally managing editor.
 I also contributed op eds to the Philadelphia Daily News and founded Avalanche, a multiracial queer theatre troupe that seriously pushed the limits of what was being done on stage.
-The troupe’s antics had students on their feet applauding, but raised many an eyebrow among the high brow administrators at the colleges they toured one summer (in a rented van, thanks to a generous grant from the Philadelphia Foundation).
-One such administrator told them, “You couldn’t have been more offensive if you tried.”
+The troupe’s antics had students on their feet applauding, but raised many an eyebrow among the high brow administrators at the colleges we toured one summer (in a rented van, thanks to a generous grant from the Philadelphia Foundation).
+One such administrator told us, “You couldn’t have been more offensive if you tried.”
 And we tried!
 Or at least I did.
 It was good to excel in something.

 In 1985, I collaborated with director Amy Grosky and dancer/choreographer Doug James to produce “Giving Voice,” a spoken word poetry theatre piece that explored my Italian heritage and the experience of growing up in an immigrant famiglia in working-class South Philly.
 Doug and I next teamed up on the country’s first AIDS-related dance piece, “a man pours.”
 I contributed the words.
 And I played death.
 Fortunately, Doug didn’t give me any dance parts.
 He knew better.